-- Burden of disease analysis is based on clinical diagnoses and does not capture the burden of location-based care such as care provided in intensive care units. - Burden of disease data is presented in broad categories that do not necessarily directly relate to the relevant clinical domain being assessed, for example, osteo- and rheumatoid arthritis burden of disease relates to many more people than those who require a major joint procedure.
+- BOD analysis is based on clinical diagnoses and does not capture the burden of location-based care such as care provided in intensive care units - BOD data is presented in broad categories that do not necessarily directly relate to the relevant clinical domain being assessed, for example, osteoand rheumatoid arthritis BOD relates to many more people than those who require a major joint procedure.

-Because of the methodological limitations, four broad categories, rather than a highly granular categorisation, were adopted for the rating of relative burden of disease associated with the short-listed clinical domains.
-Estimates of the burden of disease for each domain are provided in Table 6.
+Because of the methodological limitations, four broad categories, rather than a highly granular categorisation, were adopted for the rating of relative BOD associated with the short-listed clinical domains.
+Estimates of the BOD for each domain are provided in Table 6.